chenyuanTKCY/KDSelector/README.md

 ## Framework

-We propose a general NN-based selector learning framework serving as the internal of our system.
+We introduce a novel neural network (NN)-based selector learning framework, which serves as the core component of our system.
+For a comprehensive understanding of its architecture and implementation, please refer to the detailed technical report available at report/KDSelector Technical Report.pdf.

 ![Framework](./app/fig/System_Overview.png)